mintpepper95/KnowledgeIsPower/Atlassian.md

 error handling, caching, semantic HTML tags?

+On culture interview，there was one question that I found hard to give an example is to describe about a time when you receive negative feedback from someone and how you reacted to it.

 You get an end point and have to load some data from it and do a load more button